highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 }
 ```

-* During development this REQUEST_URL was `http://localhost:3305/`
+* During development and local testing, this REQUEST_URL was `http://localhost:3305/`

+Once `secrets.json` is set up, run `<statusIndicator root>/hifiScript/statusIndicator.js` in High Fidelity's Running scripts.

+Note that this is not necessary if you are using Simplified UI; Simplified UI includes "Simplified Status Indicator" functionality.

+## locationZoneClient.js Setup

+Add `locationZoneClient.js` as a client script to a zone entity.
+When a user enters the zone entity, the zone will update the user's location to the zone's name.

+Make sure to update the `REQUEST_URL` variable to the location of the Status Indicator API, usually `https://<hostname>/api/statusIndicator/`.

-## HTML Readouts Config
+## HTML Frontend Setup

-In `allEmployees.html`, you will need to replace `http://localhost:3305/` with `https://<hostname>/api/statusIndicator/` in the `fetch` function call.
+In `webApp/www/allEmployees.html`, you will need to replace `http://localhost:3305/` in the `fetch` function call with the remote location of the Status Indicator API, usually `https://<hostname>/api/statusIndicator/`.

 `allEmployees.html` will display "Loading Data..." if the fetch fails.

 ## Web App Config

-The code for this content is open source.
-You must set up some configuration files for this content to work:
+You must set up a configuration file for the Status Indicator Web App to work:
 1. A `config.json` file in `<statusIndicator root>/webApp/config.json` that contains the data below.

 ### `config.json`